-Now in our thirteenth year, we are very proud of the consistency with which we have supported and implemented the original vision.
-SFGS remains small, and the staff and students know one another well.
-SFGS sustains high standards—by the time the students graduate they test in the top 17% of the nation.
-They graduate from SFGS with confidence, self-esteem, strong academic and critical thinking skills and the ability to articulate their own needs.
+We are very proud of the consistency with which we have supported and implemented the original vision.
+Our school remains small, and the staff and students know one another well.
+The school sustains high standards—by the time the students graduate they test in the top 17% of the nation.
+They graduate from SFGS with confidence, good self-esteem, strong academic and critical thinking skills and the ability to articulate their own needs.
 Our graduates are positioned to choose their high schools and to succeed wherever they go.

 In the current world, where success is measured by growth in size, SFGS measures success by growth in students’ intellectual, academic, and social abilities.
 We are excited by the work we do and are committed to maintaining our standards of excellence and sustaining the environment where excellence can flourish.